diazdc/diazdc-pfb2019/Pandas.md

 <br/>

+### Why familiarize yourself with Pandas?

 So far we've discussed bulding multidimensional objects like lists of lists and dictionaries of dictionaries from raw data.
-However, analysis modules will often **return** data in the form of **data frame** or **a matrix**.
+However, bioinformatics modules (and many others) will often **return** results in the form of **data frame** or **a matrix**.

+For example,

 ## Types of data manipulated in Pandas